TheXienator/mcp_auth_test/dynamic_mcp_client/README.md

 - Click "Test Connection" to verify and list available tools
 - Client uses Bearer token for authenticated MCP requests

+## Testing

+Also provided a `uv run test_automated.py` which goes through the whole flow assuming that the user ran `uv run main.py` on the greeting_mcp_server already.

 ## Security

 - **PKCE (S256)** - Proof Key for Code Exchange prevents authorization code interception